 - Stop Foodborne Illness Board Member

 Chef Paul Sturkey is familiar with food preparation at both the restaurant level and on a national scale.
-He is Chef Consultant in Business Development for US Foods, where he has ServeSafe Certification and educates restaurant operators the importance of safe and proper food handling and food allergen awareness.
+He is Product and Project Development Chef at The Kroger Company, where he has ServeSafe Certification and educates on the importance of safe and proper food handling and food allergen awareness.

 In addition to creating culinary masterpieces for diners around the country, Chef Paul has faced more urgent food challenges at home.
 His son Mitchell, now 16 years old, is allergic to peanut, tree nuts, eggs, and dairy.